Fighting For You, Every Step of The Way

 If you’ve been arrested or accused, do not hesitate to reach out to our domestic violence lawyer in Clearwater.
 Call (727) 610-8114 or contact us online to schedule your free consultation.
 We serve clients throughout Pinellas County and are available 24/7 to answer your call.

-Domestic Violence Laws in Florida
+Domestic Violence Laws In Florida

 The 2024 Florida Statutes, 741.28, defines “domestic violence” not as a specific crime, but as an umbrella term that may include assault, battery, sexual assault, stalking, or other charges involving violence and/or abuse among those who are family members or reside together in the same household.